Skip to Main Content

 Due to the significant volume of applications we receive, we are unable to accept resubmissions for previously reviewed projects.
 Exceptions are made only in instances where a filmmaker has received a formal written invitation from the Sundance Institute Documentary Film Program staff to reapply.
 We encourage you to consult our FAQ for further details on this policy.

-Proposals are evaluated on several criteria, including strong artistic vision, compelling storytelling, conceptual excellence, accountability and rigor, originality and creative risk-taking, quality and mastery of craft, feasibility, contemporary cultural relevance, and potential to reach and connect with an intended audience.
+Proposals are evaluated on several criteria including: strong artistic vision; creative ambition and craft; accountability and rigor; and contemporary cultural relevance and impact.
 These are not boxes to be checked, but rather a few aspects we consider when evaluating a proposal.
+We elaborate on these criteria here.

 For projects with safety and security concerns regarding potentially sensitive content, please contact dfp@sundance.org for further guidance.